matthewjselby/nextjs_streaming_server_actions/README.md

 # Conclusion

 So there you have it, streaming text and/or data from a server action in Next.js.
 This is a rough proof of concept.
-There's no error handling, encapsulation, or anything else sensible here.
+There's no error handling and little organization.
 Perhaps more to come in the future.